 ACCOMMODATION & FACILITIES AT BOSCHENDAL:

-Other options at Boschendal include the Orchard Cottages, about 2 kilometres from the Werf zone.
-Stylishly converted from former labourers’ cottages, these benefit from a kitchenette apiece, an outdoor dining area for braais (BBQs), and, again, a shared pool.
+Other options at Boschendal include the Orchard Cottages, about 2 kilometers from the Werf zone.
+Stylishly converted from former laborers’ cottages, these benefit from a kitchenette apiece, an outdoor dining area for braais (BBQs), and, again, a shared pool.
 At a similar distance from the Werf, there’s Rhodes Cottage, which sleeps up to six people in its main building and a further four in a garden annexe, and Trout Cottage, accommodating up to four adults and two children.
-Farther out, there’s Bertha’s Retreat, a collection of 18 semi-detached cottages, while travellers more interested in safari-style accommodation could consider Boschendal Tented Camp, due to open this month (March 2020).
-Finally, there’s the very impressive Mountain Villa, farthest from the Werf and boasting six bedrooms as well as two lounges, a spacious terrace, an outside bar area, a braai, a pizza oven, and its own swimming pool, amidst impeccably kept gardens, complete with lawns and a private lake!
+Farther out, there’s Bertha’s Retreat, a collection of 18 semi-detached cottages, and, finally, there’s the very impressive Mountain Villa.
+These are farthest from the Werf and boast six bedrooms as well as two lounges, a spacious terrace, an outside bar area, a braai, a pizza oven, and its own swimming pool, amidst impeccably kept gardens, complete with lawns and a private lake!

 ACTIVITIES AT BOSCHENDAL:

 Boschendal offers an exhilarating assortment of things to do, as follows:

 Farm tours– Why not begin your stay by looking around the farm?
 In the company of a knowledgeable guide, you’ll find out all about the site’s history, as well as the sustainable food growing and regenerative farming practices that take place here.